The Most Common Minnesota Weeds

 Fall might be here, but that doesn’t mean you can stop mowing your grass just yet.
 Here in Minnesota, we typically have cool-season grasses, including fescues, ryegrasses, and Kentucky bluegrass.
 These grass types continue to grow until the daytime temperatures remain at a consistent 40 to 50 degrees.
 While specific heights vary, the typical range for cool-season grasses falls between one and four inches high.
 But be sure to mow your grass shorter for its final mow to help prevent snow mold from forming.

-Continue to Water Your Minnesota Turf Till Your Grass Stops Growing
+Continue To Water Your Minnesota Turf Until Your Grass Stops Growing

 While it may not seem necessary because the temperatures are cooler outside, watering your grass is still important.
 The summer can put a lot of stress on your grass, and stressed turf can become an easy target for weeds hoping to squeeze in and crowd out your grass.
 Keeping it properly hydrated will help ensure your grass remains thick and robust, and healthy grass is much better able to fend off sneaky weeds that find their way in.